 Global Coalition for Biodiversity

-Ahead of the crucial 15th meeting of the Conference of the Parties (COP 15) to the Convention on Biological Diversity in Kunming (China), the European Commission asks all national parks, aquariums, botanic gardens, zoos, research centers, science and natural history museums to join forces and increase public awareness regarding the nature crisis.
-The COP was supposed to take place in 2020, but has been postponed to 2021 due to the Covid-19 outbreak.
-Comparable to the Paris Agreement focusing on the climate urgency and just as necessary, it is envisaged that during COP 15 196 Parties to the United Nations Convention on Biological Diversity will adopt a new global framework to protect and restore nature.
-After the COP, the Global Coalition for Biodiversity will focus its attention on coordinated actions mitigating biodiversity loss.
+Ahead of the crucial 15th meeting of the Conference of the Parties (COP 15) to the Convention on Biological Diversity in Kunming (China), the European Commission asks all national parks, aquariums, botanic gardens, zoos, research centres, science and natural history museums to join forces and increase public awareness regarding the nature crisis.
+The COP was supposed to take place in 2020 but has been postponed to 2021 due to the Covid-19 outbreak.
+Comparable to the Paris Agreement focusing on the climate urgency and just as necessary, it is envisaged that during COP 15, 196 Parties to the United Nations Convention on Biological Diversity will adopt a new global framework to protect and restore nature.
+After the COP, the Global Coalition for Biodiversity will focus on coordinated actions mitigating biodiversity loss.

-In May 2020, during the Biodiversity Week, Eurosite — the European Land Conservation Network became an official supporter of the Global Coalition for Biodiversity of the European Commission.
-With this communication campaign, the Commission is calling for stronger mobilisation in raising awareness about the need to protect biodiversity.
-Because strength lies in unity, we call upon all institutions that care about the planet’s future and biodiversity to join the Global Coalition for Biodiversity as well – for a future with rich and resilient biodiversity.
+In May 2020, during Biodiversity Week, Eurosite — the European Land Conservation Network became an official supporter of the Global Coalition for Biodiversity of the European Commission.
+With this communication campaign, the Commission calls for stronger mobilisation to raise awareness about the need to protect biodiversity.
+Because strength lies in unity, we call upon all institutions that care about the planet’s future and biodiversity to join the Global Coalition for Biodiversity for a future with rich and resilient biodiversity.
 To join forces for nature, the Coalition aims to have 500 members and supporters engaged in signing the pledge.
-Interested institutions can contact firstname.lastname@example.org directly (please Cc Gilles.DOIGNON@ec.europa.eu) for further information or to sign up.
+Interested institutions can contact email@example.com directly (please Cc Gilles.DOIGNON@ec.europa.eu) for further information or to sign up.
 The full text of the pledge is available here.

 European Land Conservation Network – ELCN